ntnhut/LeetSolve/docs/source/Dynamic_Programming/05_DP_509_Fibonacci_Number_int.md

 This solution calculates the nth Fibonacci number iteratively using two variables to keep track of the last two Fibonacci numbers.

 ### Complexity
-This solution effectively calculates the Fibonacci sequence without the need for an array to store intermediate results.
-It has a time complexity of `O(n)` because it iterates through the values from 2 to `n` once, calculating each Fibonacci number once.
-It also has a space complexity of `O(1)` because it uses only a constant amount of additional memory to store the variables `f0`, `f1`, and `f2`.

 * Runtime: `O(n)`.
 * Extra space: `O(1)`.